blindnet-io/devrel-management/docs/use-cases/doctolib.md

 ## Result

-Thanks to blindnet devkit Doctolib can lower the costs of processing Privacy Requests.
+Thanks to blindnet devkit Doctolib can lower the costs of processing Privacy Requests and improve user experience.

 Complying with privacy regulation mandates becomes an opportunity to build trust and offer superior user experience consistent with the brand's values.